-13. Leases
+14. Leases

 The Company currently leases office space in Boston, Massachusetts.
 In August 2015, the Company entered into a sublease to lease approximately3,950 square feet.
-The sublease expires on February 27, 2022 or such earlier date pursuant to the termination provisions of the sublease.
+The sublease originally expired on February 27, 2022 or such earlier date pursuant to the termination provisions of the sublease.
+In July 2021, the Company extended the lease for this office space for an additional 10 months through December 31, 2022.